gennady73/keycloak-demo/setup/README.md

     ...
     ```

-- Run the whole system.
+- Startup the whole system.
   The Docker uses same syntax.
 From [containers](containers) directory
     ```bash
     podman-compose up
     ```

 - Shutdown
     The Docker uses same syntax.
 From [containers](containers) directory
     ```bash
     podman-compose down -v
     ```

+ ## The RHSSO server will be available at: http://8080/auth